 24/7 Airport Transit for Millions of Travelers

-New York has fallen behind its peer cities in a critical area: fast, efficient, and direct rail connections to airports.
+New York has fallen behind these peer cities in this critical area.
 LaGuardia Airport is served only by bus, and a potential extension of the New York City Subway from nearby Astoria, Queens is still just an idea, despite years of discussion.
-John F. Kennedy International Airport is served by the Subway and Long Island Railroad, but both services require travelers to connect to the JFK AirTrain at stations several miles away from the airport’s terminals.
+John F. Kennedy International Airport is served by the New York City Subway and Long Island Railroad, but both services require travelers to connect to the JFK AirTrain at stations several miles away from the airport’s terminals.
 Stephen Sigmund, executive director of the Global Gateway Alliance, says the prospect of multiple transfers drives people away from taking transit.

 PATH service currently terminates at Newark Penn Station, roughly two miles north of Newark Airport.
 In order to reach the airport, PATH riders have to transfer at Newark Penn Station to a train or bus operated by New Jersey Transit, or an Amtrak intercity train.
 The PATH extension scoping document (PDF) highlights the limitations of the transfer at Newark Penn Station, which is especially challenging when traveling with luggage.